ERCIM Working Group on Formal Methods for Industrial Critical Systems (FMICS)

 organizations, such as Formal Methods Europe.
 In

-November 2009, the FMICS workshop will be held
+November 2009, the FMICS workshop was held

 during the FM week, a special gathering of events